omni/tokenbridge/README.md

 `yarn lint`

-Running run tests for all projects:
+Running tests for all projects:

 `yarn test`